 Oracle Stock Performance

-The company holds a Beta of 1.85, which implies a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Oracle will likely underperform.
-At this point, Oracle has a negative expected return of -0.21%.
-Please make sure to check Oracle's value at risk, and the relationship between the jensen alpha and accumulation distribution , to decide if Oracle performance from the past will be repeated at some point in the near future.
+The company holds a Beta of 0.23, which implies not very significant fluctuations relative to the market.
+As returns on the market increase, Oracle's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Oracle is expected to be smaller as well.
+At this point, Oracle has a negative expected return of -0.51%.
+Please make sure to check Oracle's treynor ratio, and the relationship between the variance and accumulation distribution , to decide if Oracle performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance